acroy/Quantum.jl/docs/docs.md

 a column vector of coefficients, while a `DiracVector` with a `Bra` basis has a row vector of coefficients.

+The most natural way to think of a `DiracVector` is to treat it like a normal `Vector` in Julia; the only real difference is that the vector's basis is explicitly stored and transformed along with the `Vector` itself.

 __Example__

 A natural way to construct a `DiracVector` is to